-M. Nabil^a, Sridharakumar Narasimhan^a, Sigurd Skogestad^b
+Nabil Magbool Jan, Sridharakumar Narasimhan and Sigurd Skogestad

-Abstract
+1 Abstract

-The operating point of a typical chemical process is determined by solving a nonlinear optimization problem where the objective is to minimize an economic cost subject to constraints.
-Often, some or all of the constraints at the optimal solution are active, i.e, the solution is constrained.
-Though it is profitable to operate at the constrained optimal point, it might lead to infeasible operation due to uncertainties.
-Hence, industries try to operate the plant close to the optimal point by backing-off to achieve the desired economic benefits.
-Therefore, the primary focus of this paper is to present an optimization formulation for solving the dynamic back-off problem based on an economic cost function.
-In this regard, we work within a stochastic framework that ensures feasible dynamic operating region within the prescribed confidence limit.
-In this work, we aim to reduce the economic loss due to the back-off by simultaneously solving for the operating point and a compatible controller that ensures feasibility.
-Since the resulting formulation is non-linear and non-convex, we propose a novel two-stage iterative solution procedure such that a convex problem is solved at each step in the iteration.
-Finally, the proposed approach is demonstrated using case studies.
+The process industries try to operate the plant close to the optimal point to achieve economic benefits.
+Though it is profitable to operate at the constrained optimal point, it might lead to infeasible operation for some of the disturbances.
+Therefore, the primary focus of this paper is to propose an optimization formulation for solving the dynamic back-off problem based on an economic cost function.
+In this work, we reduce the amount of back-off by designing a suitable multi-variable controller to compensate for the disturbances.
+Since the resulting formulation is non-linear and non-convex, a novel two-stage iterative solution procedure has been proposed such that a convex problem is solved at each step in the iteration.
+Several case studies are presented to demonstrate the proposed approach.